Parts King Parts King

 • Remember to dispose of old fluids according to local laws.

-1. Remove any parts that you think might get in the way of pulling out the power steering pump or hoses.
-If you're working anywhere near the battery, always remove the negative cable.
+2. Remove any parts that might prevent you from removing the power steering pump or hoses.
+If you're working near the battery, always remove the negative cable.

-3. Depending on your type of vehicle, you can use a siphon pump to extract it from the reservoir or disconnect the feed and return lines; draining it into a drain pan.
+4. Depending on your type of vehicle, you can use a siphon pump to extract the fluid from the reservoir or disconnect the feed and return lines, draining it into a drain pan.
 If a regular wrench won't loosen the lines, you may need special "line" wrenches.
 Be sure to loosen the lines BEFORE removing the pump mounting bolts.
-Oh, and be very careful draining the fluid.
+Be very careful draining the fluid.
 If you get it on any exhaust parts or belts, it could cause a fire later on.

-7. Double check your hoses.
-Some have a connection that's hidden in the engine bay, and you can end up removing more than you need to.
+8. Double-check your hoses.
+Some have a connection hidden in the engine bay, and you can end up removing more than you need to.

-9. On some vehicles, you can loosen the bolts for the pump by placing a socket through the holes in the pump's pulley.
+10. On some vehicles, you can loosen the pump bolts by placing a socket through the holes in the pump's pulley.

-10. Remove the pump from your vehicle.
-If your new pump doesn't come with a pulley installed, you may need to remove the pulley from the old pump, and use that.
+11. Remove the pump from your vehicle.
+If your new pump doesn't come with a pulley installed, you may need to remove the pulley from the old pump and use that.

-12. This is a great time to check and see if there are any other parts that are showing wear or damage, and take care of them too.
+13. This is a great time to check and see if there are any other parts showing wear or damage and take care of them, too.

 1. If necessary, install the pulley from the old pump on the new pump.